There’s still a little fog in the harbor leftover from this weekend. The end.

 - Crack open a can of chipotle chilis in adobo sauce.
 Chop three of the chilis.

-- Add the chipotle chilis along with 1 tablespoon of the adobo sauce to a bowl with the rest of the ingredients.
+- Add the chipotle chilis along with 1 tablespoon of the adobo sauce to a bowl with the rest of the ingredients for the sauce.
 Stir to combine.
+Cover with plastic wrap and refrigerate until ready to use.

-- Once the sauté mixture has cooled, combine it with the ground turkey meat in a large mixing bowl.
+- Transfer the ground turkey, corn, and black beans to a large mixing bowl.
+Once the sauté mixture has cooled, add it to the bowl.
 Use your hands to mix the meat and sautéed veggies together.
 Form three burger patties.

 - In a cast iron skillet (or regular skillet), heat 2 tablespoons of oil to medium-high heat.